Search

 Before you spend money, do you want to meet first?

-This is a final check to see if you feel comfortable with me, and an opportunity ask any lingering questions you have about working together.
+This is a final check to see if you feel comfortable with me (not just a video of me), and an opportunity ask any lingering questions you have about working together.

 One free session is my gift to you.